dirkkadijk/analyse-and-wrangle-WeRateDogs-data/README.md

 Back to the basic-ness of Twitter archives: retweet count and favorite count are two of the notable column omissions.
 Fortunately, this additional data can be gathered by anyone from Twitter's API.
 Well, "anyone" who has access to data for the 3000 most recent tweets, at least.
 But we, because we have the WeRateDogs Twitter archive and specifically the tweet IDs within it, can gather this data for all 5000+.
 In this project, I'll be using Tweepy to query Twitter's API for data included in the WeRateDogs Twitter archive.
 This data will include retweet count and favorite count.

+## Research Questions

+This investigation of WeRateDogs data is focused on the following 3 research questions:
+* Research Question #1: To what extend is there a possitive correlation between a high rating_numerator at the one end, and a higher favorite_count (or retweet_count) at the other hand.

+* Research Question #2: Does filtering out of the "non-dog" predictions and the #1 predictions with probability <70% improve the correlation between rating_numerator and retweet_count / favorite_count?

+* Research Question #3: Which dograces (dog breeds) are top performing in terms of rating_numerator ?¶